Pairings | Crab

 Blueberry and peach beer jellies

 A bit of a cheat as the beer is actually in the dish rather than paired with it but fruit beers make absolutely knock-out jellies that are perfect for summer desserts (find the recipe here.)
 Try two or three different kinds such as blueberry and peach beer, raspberry and cherry beer and mango and passionfruit beer - a real showstopper.
-You can find all sorts of different fruit beers at the Utobeer stall in Borough Market.
-Floris has the widest range of flavours.

 If you found this post useful and were happy to get the advice for free perhaps you'd think about donating towards the running costs of the site?
 You can find out how to do it here or to subscribe to our regular newsletter click here.